Casacalenda: History

+During the era of Fascist Italy, Casacalenda was the site of a small fascist internment camp administered and operated by the province of Campobasso.
+The camp was located in an old building once used as a boarding school.
+The camp was small, never held more than 100 people, and was a women-only camp.
+At least three categories of internees were recorded at the camp: "enemy subjects", very often British, "foreign Jews", typically German and Polish; and "former Yugoslav" citizens.
+The camp remained in operation until September 1943, just after the Armistice of Cassibile, at which point the people were freed.

 Emigration

 Since the end of World War II until the 1970s, the town's population declined considerably due to emigration.
 The places of choice for these emigrants were the Canadian cities of Hamilton, Montreal and Toronto.
 Montreal even has its own Casacalenda Association.
 Duncan, British Columbia also has a sizeable community per its population.

 Cleveland, Ohio and East Greenwich, Rhode Island also have a large population of citizens from Casacalenda.
 Buenos Aires, Argentina is the other destination where Casacalenda population emigrated.